-Progress continues to be made in the development and assessment of treatment systems.
+Progress continues to be made in the development and assessment of ballast water treatment systems.
 Both the quantity and the quality of the recently received data on system performance attest to this fact.
 Furthermore, the fields of treatment technology assessment and compliance verification continue to improve.
 All of these technological improvements continue to be made in large part because of California's protective performance standards.
 Commission staff is in the process of developing compliance verification protocols for ballast water discharges in consultation with and review by scientific experts who specialize in ballast water sampling and evaluation methods.
-Available methods for shipboard compliance evaluation can test to California's performance standards, with the exception of the standard for organisms within the 10 - 50 micron size range, viruses and virus-like particles.
+Available methods for shipboard compliance evaluation can test to California's performance standards, with the exception of the standards for organisms within the 10 - 50 micron size class and viruses.

 Although available data continue to improve in quantity and quality, uncertainty regarding treatment system performance and evaluation still exists because of the absence of a significant worldwide effort to install and test treatment systems on multiple vessels and under all possible environmental scenarios.
 Continuing to wait for more information to emerge from outside California will only serve to delay progress, because other states and authorities as well as technology vendors are looking to California for guidance in development of their own testing protocols.
-In the meantime, utilization of an adaptive management approach will be essential at all stages of implementation in order to move forward and protect California's aquatic resources from the impacts of species introductions, while maintaining the integrity of the maritime industry..
+In the meantime, utilization of an adaptive management approach will be essential at all stages of implementation in order to move forward and protect California's aquatic resources from the impacts of species introductions, while maintaining the integrity of the maritime industry.

-Systems show sufficient potential to implement performance standards for existing vessels with ballast water capacity of 1500 - 5000 metric tons by January 1, 2014.
+Systems have demonstrated sufficient performance to implement California's standards for existing vessels with ballast water capacity of 1500 - 5000 metric tons by January 1, 2014.
 The most uncertainty regarding system performance exists in available data that evaluate efficacy for California's 10 - 50 micron standard.

 This report summarizes the advancement of ballast water treatment technology development and evaluation during 2011 and the first half of 2012 and discusses ongoing activities of the Commission's Marine Invasive Species Program regarding the implementation of California's statutory performance standards for the discharge of ballast water.
-Sufficient evidence exists to conclude that multiple systems show potential to meet California's discharge standards for all but organisms in the 10 - 50 micron size class, for which it is not yet possible to make robust conclusions.
-All available evidence suggests that systems can meet the 10 - 50 micron standard under shipboard conditions, but available data are not sensitive enough to either confirm or disprove these projections.
+While no systems have met California's discharge standards in 100% of land-based, third-party tests, sufficient evidence exists to conclude that multiple systems have demonstrated the ability to meet California's discharge standards for all but organisms in the 10-50 micron size class, for which it is not yet possible to make robust conclusions.
+All available evidence suggests that systems can meet the 10-50 micron standard under shipboard conditions, but available data are not sensitive enough to either statistically confirm or disprove these projections.